boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 large amount of system memory.

 For very large datasets, the ZODIAC network may not fit in 1TB system memory and more.
-Please, perform a feature alignment between your LC-MS/MS runs to reduce the number of compounds and thus reduce the size of the ZODIAC network.
+Please, perform a feature alignment between our LC-MS/MS runs to reduce the number of compounds and thus reduce the size of the ZODIAC network.
 If this is still not sufficient, memory consumption can be dramatically decreased by setting `--minLocalConnections=0`.